scpeters/ihmc_ros_core/ihmc_sim/README.md

 #ihmc_sim

+## Getting Started

+To download the latest IHMC Controller-plus-Sim binaries, you must first `rosrun ihmc_sim ihmcBootstrap.py`.
+This should always be done on the first run.

 ##Usage

-`ihmc_atlas` provides the `ihmc_atlas.launch` file, which starts up the IHMC ROS API configured to talk to the real robot.
+`ihmc_sim` provides the `ihmc_sim.launch` file, which starts up the IHMC ROS API integrated with Simulation Construction Set.

 You can set the following roslaunch args: